-To only show events with particular tags, type the tags separated by commas in the Filters by tag box.
+To only show events with particular tags, type the tags separated by commas in the Filter by tag box.
 For example:

 Conferences, Research seminars

 Select Insert.
-Text similar to the following displays in the content editor:
+Text similar to the following displays in the visual editor:

 [sched-cal view=upcoming num=3 tags='Conferences,Research seminars']/yourdept/calendar[/sched-cal]